Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Use when the trip centers on mainland dining, work, or a faster first night.

-Tie breaker: If the trip is only one or two nights and the beach is not essential, Brickell becomes much stronger.
+Tie breaker: If the trip is only one or two nights and beach time is not essential, Brickell becomes much stronger.

 Brickell vs Wynwood

 Brickell is the cleaner sleep base.
-Wynwood is the better focused daytime or casual food move.
+Wynwood is the better focused daytime, art, or casual food move.

 Use when the hotel, dinner, and late return should be simple.